 19.35% of people uninstalled an app, having gone through a bad sign-up experience, high customer criteria or asking for too many personal details.
 And 17.74% of other users even deleted apps that ask for too many permissions, which they find objectionable for the app.

 Other major reasons mentioned by respondents are boring apps (19.76%), annoying push notifications & in-app messages (18.55%), technical errors or crashes (18.55%), and draining battery (16.94%).

 Major Reasons Users Reinstall Mobile Apps

-29.03% of the people reported that they needed an app again, which prompted them to reinstall the app.
+29.03% of people reported that they needed an app again, which prompted them to reinstall the app.